-- Are specific goals and measurable objectives for each year of the project provided? - Are the proposed outcome measures appropriate for the services provided, and are the expected changes clinically significant? - Does the application provide a clear and appropriate plan for data collection and management, statistical analyses, and interpretation of results to follow, measure, and report on the project's outcomes? - Are clear baseline data provided for the target population, or are clear plans included to collect baseline data? - If an evidence-based intervention is being adapted in a population where it has not been implemented or tested, are plans for evaluation of barriers, effectiveness, and fidelity to the model described? - Is the qualitative analysis of planned policy or system changes described?
+- Are specific goals and measurable objectives for each year of the project provided? - Are the proposed outcome measures appropriate for the services provided, and are the expected changes clinically significant? - Does the application provide a clear and appropriate plan for data collection and management, statistical analyses, and interpretation of results to follow, measure, and report on the project's outcomes? - Are clear baseline data provided for the proposed goals and objectives, or are clear plans included to collect baseline data? - If an evidence-based intervention is being adapted in a population where it has not been implemented or tested, are plans for evaluation of barriers, effectiveness, and fidelity to the model described? - Is a qualitative analysis or process evaluation of the effectiveness of the coalition as well as policy or system changes described?